All Episodes

 Let's keep going.

-and they placed it around her left breast.
+At that point, they took out a three to four foot wire and they placed it around her left breast.

 He was very specific to say left breast.

-And they began to pull and squeeze the wire, and they kept it in place until the breast was removed.
+And they began to pull and squeeze the wire and they kept it in place until the breast was removed.

-And at that point, uh they then had sex with the location on her body where the breast was.
+And at that point, they then had sex with the location on her body where the breast was.

-Sick bastards dumped her body in the cemetery.
+They dumped her body in the cemetery.

 Tommy corroborates previous statements about the ceremonies.

-He explains that removing the breasts was Robin's idea, and that Gekt has special powers.
+He explains that removing the breasts was Robin's idea and that Gekt has special powers.

 He had the charisma and the power to take these young men where he wanted them to go.

-They were absolutely terrified of Robin Garrett.
+They were absolutely terrified of Robin Gabbitt.

 The satanic stuff didn't register with me.

-It's just like what?
+It's just like, what?

 I mean, tell me about this.